aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 **English name:** Edge pixels of Farmland bordering with Built-Up areas within the 0.5 km landscape

-**Latvian name:** Lauksaimniecības zemju malu ar apbūvi garums 0,5 km ainavā
+**Latvian name:** Lauksaimniecības zemju malu ar apbūvi pikseļu skaits 0,5 km ainavā

 **Procedure:** The total edge within a 500 m radius around the analysis grid cell is calculated as the area-weighted sum of the [analysis cells](#ch06.120) inside the